Instagram launches IGTV, a standalone app for longform video

 The announcement follows news earlier this week that Facebook plans to introduce tools to connect video creators with advertisers and the launch of Facebook Watch for longform video last summer.

-At launch, IGTV videos can be up to 10 minutes long while select creators will be allowed to make videos up to 60 minutes long.
+At launch, IGTV videos can be up to 10 minutes long, while select creators will be allowed to make videos up to 60 minutes long.

 The news was announced a day ahead of VidCon, a popular conference for video creators being held this week in Anaheim, California.

-IGTV is the most recent addition to Instagram’s video offerings, following the introduction of and Instagram Stories and live video.
-The app will be available for download on iOS and Android smartphones in the coming days, Kevin Systrom told a gathering of Instagram influencers and members of the press today at an event held in San Francisco.
+IGTV is the most recent addition to Instagram’s video offerings, following the introduction of Instagram Stories and live video.
+The app will be available for download on iOS and Android smartphones in the coming days, Instagram CEO Kevin Systrom told a gathering of influencers and members of the press today at an event held in San Francisco.
 Instagram users can update the app in order to begin watching IGTV videos today.

 Instagram now has more than one billion monthly active users, the company also announced today.